 But sometimes Survivor offers the visit in another method, where all contestants are able to receive love through a twist, or loved ones have even assisted in other areas of the game.
 In the earlier years, videos (or an Internet chat) were on offer either instead or additionally from a family visit.
 Loved ones have also competed, an occurrence frequent but not often throughout the entirety of the show’s run.
 And lately, teams have competed in the Reward Challenge for a loved ones reward, instead of just one player themselves.
 And while Winners at War marketed the family visit as a first where everyone received love, a technicality from Cagayan‘s final four sees only two occurrences where love was given a free pass to the players without a challenge of some sort occurring.
 Albeit vastly different on both occasions.
 And in five of 40 seasons, the visit hasn’t been offered at all.

 The family visit is without question one of the most pivotal episodes for both players and viewers.
-It can be a tear-jerker, it can be a chain of events in the game, but most importantly it reminds everyone that Survivor is just a game and family at home is what really matters.
+It can be a tear-jerker, it can start a chain of events in the game, but most importantly it reminds everyone that Survivor is just a game and family at home is what really matters.

 That’s the history of the loved ones visit, I’ll be back later this week with the latest episode of Winners at War‘s Review.